What to Do If You’ve Been Falsely Accused of Sexual Assault in Ohio

 By understanding your rights, taking appropriate steps, and securing experienced legal representation, you can protect yourself and work towards a favorable resolution.

-If you or someone you know is facing sex crime charges based on false accusations, do not hesitate to contact us today for a consultation.
+If you or someone you know is facing sex crime charges based on false accusations of sexual assault, do not hesitate to contact us today for a consultation.
 We’ll discuss your case and explore your legal options.